Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 Here you selected all rectangles in the `barsGroup`, assigned your data, then set the `x`, `y`, `width`, and `height` attributes to draw the bars.

-The `x` is set by the xscale , `y` is set via yscale.
+The `x` is set by the xscale , `y` is set by yscale.
 The `width` is set by the `xscale` with bandwidth.

 Note!
-Since the `rect` draws from the upper left corner you calculated the height as the height of the chart - the data value through the yscale function.
+Since the `rect` draws from the upper left corner you calculated the height as the height of the chart less the data value through the yscale function.

 Last you need to update the axis.